-Researchers, medics and the government are all in agreement on one thing: it all comes down to how much you drink.
+Researchers, medics and the government agree on one thing: it all comes down to how much you drink.
 One tip for keeping it moderate, says Joel, is to be present in the act.

-Advice across the board seems to be that if you’re going to drink wine, enjoy a glass and not the bottle.
+And if you’re going to have a drink, enjoy a glass and not the bottle.

-Studies show there are tangible health benefits, but until more research is competed, we’ll take “health benefits” to mean the pleasure of sharing a glass with a friend.
-After all, we’re firm believers that with moderation in mind, a little bit of what you like does you good.
+For now, the real benefits of drinking red wine are subjective.
+Studies show there are tangible health benefits, but until more research is competed, we’ll take ‘health benefits’ to mean the pleasure of sharing a glass with a friend.